Here’s a quick, easy, and detailed guide on how to repot a cactus safely.

 What Kind of Pot Should You Use

-Whether or not you use terracotta, you want to make sure that your new pot has a good drainage system.
+Whether or not you use terracotta, you want to make sure that your container has a good drainage system.
 Both cacti and succulents prefer dry soil and will rot if the dirt is too damp.
 Aside from rot, damp soil can lead to fungus growing in the pot alongside your plant.

 If you do want to use a nontraditional pot with no drainage hole, you can create your own drainage system by using pebbles.
 Use larger rocks at the bottom of the container, followed by smaller pebbles, and then your soil.

-Finally, you need to determine the size of your new pot.
+Finally, you need to determine the size of your container.
 Though it can be tempting to get a large pot in order to give your cactus plenty of space to grow, you actually want a pot that’s only a little bit larger than the previous pot.
 Cacti like small, cozy spaces.

 These porous pots help dry out the soil and prevent root rot.
 They come in various sizes and can be found in any hardware or gardening store.